venice1200/TapClock/README.md

   * Select Exit or Save and confirm with ULB to Save the time values to the RTC or Exit without saving

 Stats Site
-* If clock is shown URB opens the Stats Window showing
+* If clock is shown URB opens the Stats Window showing..
   * Uptime after Reset/Restart in hrs:min (if RTC time is set correctly)
-  * Wakes and Shows to show how often the clock is woken up with/without showing the clock
+  * Wakes and Shows to show how often the clock is woken up with/without showing time
   * Angle values (+/-90°) calculated from Accelerometer (see sketch for details), calibration needed for correct values
   * Exit with ULB